 Short bios of Reverends

 Martin Winchell Homes, J.H.
-Morrison and Jay Richards Shaw found by co-coordinator Martha in "History of the Seneca Baptist Association with Sketches of Churches and Pastors,"
+Morrison and Jay Richards Shaw found by one of the site co-coordinators in "History of the Seneca Baptist Association with Sketches of Churches and Pastors,"

 by Lewis Halsey.
 Illustrated.
 Ithaca, N.Y.: Journal Association Book and Job Printing House.
 1879.